gulik-lyuda/02_markup_landing/README.md

 # 02_markup_landing
-A Markup for landing page with existing design (without bootstrap).
+An adaptive markup for landing page with existing design (without bootstrap).

 Use:

+- HTML\CSS
 - Gulp
 - SCSS
 - Additional fonts